JuliaTDA/.github/profile/README.md

 ## Packages

-For datasets commom in topology:
+For datasets usual in topology:
 - [GeometricDatasets.jl](https://github.com/JuliaTDA/GeometricDatasets.jl)

 For clustering and graph-reducing algorithms, we have